-Researchers have now found a more successful approach to visualisation: to visualise yourself in action towards your goal.
+Researchers have now found a more successful approach to visualization: to visualize yourself in action towards your goal.
 Because while there might be limits to the awesomeness of our final look, we do have control over the actions that we are taking.

 Back in my sales role, I was not using the poster with company logos for wishful thinking.
 Instead, it was a reminder of the actions that I needed to take to achieve my goal.
 The vision gave me fuel for the numerous calls, meetings and emails I had to keep going with to close the sales eventually.

 Today, I’m at my target weight.
-The turning point came a couple of years ago when I found the Bulletproof Diet.
+The turning point came a couple of years ago when I found the ketogenic diet.

-Cutting sugar and unhealthy carbs and choosing healthy fats, grass-fed protein and lots of vegetables instead did wonders to my emotional wellbeing.
-My mood stabilised, and my doctor realised that the bipolar disorder diagnosis had been incorrect.
+Cutting sugar and unhealthy carbs and choosing healthy fats, grass-fed protein and lots of vegetables instead did wonders for my emotional wellbeing.
+My mood stabilized, and my doctor realized that the bipolar disorder diagnosis had been incorrect.
 I quit the damaging prescription drugs and lost all excess weight on my new diet.

 I don’t waste energy thinking about my weight these days, but I’m also not taking it for granted.
-As part of my daily morning routine, I give thanks for my health and visualise the actions that I will take for my healthy day ahead.
-At the moment, that is a run on the beach, a swim and a Bulletproof meal in the evening.
+As part of my daily morning routine, I give thanks for my health and visualize the actions that I will take for my healthy day ahead.
+At the moment, that is a run on the beach, a swim and a ketogenic meal in the evening.

 How to Think Your Way to Skinny: